EUROPE

 Pollino National Park

-One of Italy’s largest environmentally protected areas, Pollino is close to Apsromante in southern Italy.
+One of Italy’s largest environmentally protected areas, Pollino National Park is close to Apsromante in southern Italy.
 The park is popular with long-distance hikers, offering mountain treks along bubbling streams and rivers.
 The thermal pool of Grotte Delle Ninfe is a popular destination, as well as the Grotte del Romito where prehistoric rock drawings have been excavated.
 At more than 1,200 years old, the oldest tree on the continent is located in the park.
 Local villages are rich in Albanian-Italian culture and lore.

 Stelvio National Park